Skip to main content

 Trauma-Informed Screening

 A young woman, Teresa, presents to the emergency department with a chief complaint of abdominal pain.
-She is accompanied by a young man who answers every question for her because she is monolingual Spanish-speaking.
-He offers to pay in cash because she has no insurance.
+She is monolingual Spanish-speaking.
+She is accompanied by a young man who answers every question for her; he offers to pay in cash because she has no insurance.

 As part of the exam, Teresa will require an ultrasound.
 The nurse, Patty, explains to the man accompanying Teresa that she will take Teresa to the X-ray department and asks him to wait in the waiting room.
 He reluctantly agrees and says something harsh to Teresa as she leaves the exam room that makes her cringe.
 While in the X-ray area, an interpreter is called, and Patty learns that Teresa has no “papers” because she came on a “caravan” into the United States.
 She says that the man who brought her to the hospital is a distant cousin and that he promised her a job, but now he is angry that she is “weak” and won’t be able to work.

-Patty also states that she noticed the cousin had said something harsh as he left and asks if Teresa is comfortable talking about that.
+Concerned for her patient’s safety, Patty states that she noticed the cousin had said something harsh as he left and asks if Teresa is comfortable talking about that.
 Teresa says that she has just met the cousin, and he immediately warned her that if she were too weak to work in the fields, then she would owe him a lot of money for the caravan trip and would have to pay him back another way.
-Remaining nonjudgmental, Patty asks her about her thoughts about working somewhere else, but Teresa says she does not think she would be able to do that without papers.
-Patty then asks her if she is comfortable sharing how much money she will be paid, and Teresa replies that she does not know and that the money all goes to her cousin until she has paid her debt for the caravan he sponsored.

-Being mindful of power dynamics, Patty informs Teresa that she does not have to owe her cousin for this hospital visit and that other arrangements can be made for her bill.
-Patty then tells her that she will bring in an advocate who can talk to her about her situation and her options.
-Patty also reassures Teresa that she will receive treatment for her abdominal pain no matter what she chooses to do about her work situation.
+Remaining nonjudgmental and being mindful of power dynamics, Patty informs Teresa that she does not have to owe her cousin for this hospital visit and that other arrangements can be made for her bill.
+Patty then tells her that she will bring in an advocate who can talk to her about her situation and her options, encouraging peer support and self-help.
+Patty also reassures Teresa that she will receive treatment for her abdominal pain no matter what she chooses to do about the work situation with her cousin.

 SHARING INFORMATION WITH PATIENTS

-Healthcare professionals are on the frontlines of providing direct patient care to human trafficking survivors and are uniquely positioned to recognize and respond.
+Healthcare professionals are on the front lines of providing direct patient care to human trafficking survivors and are uniquely positioned to recognize and respond.
 The majority of survivors who are actively being exploited will encounter healthcare professionals.
-These individuals may be at risk of trafficking, involved but not ready to get out, involved and wanting help to get out, or have been previous victims (HEALTrafficking.org, 2017).
+These individuals may be at risk of trafficking, involved but not ready to get out, involved and wanting help to get out, or have been previous victims.

-When sharing information, healthcare workers should share accurate timeframes and respond to the needs that patients verbalize and provide opportunities for the patient to be in control when possible (Chisolm-Straker et al., 2020).
+Survivors who have experienced human trafficking are experts on this topic and understand what healthcare providers need to know in order to create a safe space to interact.
+According to survivors, it is important that healthcare workers have a working knowledge of resources and mandatory and nonmandatory reporting of human trafficking.
+When sharing information, healthcare workers should share accurate timeframes, respond to the needs that patients verbalize, and provide opportunities for the patient to be in control when possible (Chisolm-Straker et al., 2020).

-Legal assistance should be accessible for all victims of human trafficking, and advocacy is available to help navigate a complex system.
-Victims need to understand their rights so that they can receive services to help their situation.
-Attorneys can help victims who have been detained, prevent them from being deported, and if they are not citizens of the United States, help them apply for a T visa (see box below).
+Legal assistance should be accessible for all victims of human trafficking and advocacy provided to help navigate a complex system.
+It is important for victims to understand their rights so that they can receive services to address their situation.
+Attorneys can help victims who have been detained, prevent them from being deported, and if they are not citizens of the United States, help them apply for a T visa.
+The T visa allows victims of trafficking to live and work in the United States and apply for permanent residency (see box below).

-HEAL Trafficking (Health, Education, Advocacy, Linkage) is another resource that can be shared with victims of human trafficking.
-This organization is composed of multidisciplinary professionals who support human trafficking survivors from a public health perspective.
+HEAL Trafficking (Health, Education, Advocacy, Linkage) is an organization composed of multidisciplinary professionals who support human trafficking survivors from a public health perspective.
 The organization provides an array of resources that are available on their website, including a Human Trafficking Protocol Toolkit, literature and publications, a speaker’s bureau, and links to a network of nonprofit groups and academic and government centers pertaining to human trafficking.
-The website also offers patient resources, information on child labor, COVID-19, and Protocol Consultancy.
+The website also offers patient resources, information on child labor, COVID-19, and protocol consultancy.

 (See “Resources” at the end of this course.)